idanmoradarthas/DataScienceUtils/README.md

 ## Unsupervised
 ### Cluster Cardinality
 Cluster cardinality is the number of examples per cluster.

-Allow investigating clusters that are major outliers.
+This method plots the number of points per cluster as a bar chart.

 ```python
 import pandas